Leaders for a New Chicago

 Our collaboration with the MacArthur Foundation recognizes leaders who are redefining civic leadership and reimagining our city’s future.

-The Leaders for a New Chicago Award recognizes community-based, grassroots leaders with the aim of bringing new voices, creativity, and innovation into the systems that shape Chicago.
+The Leaders for a New Chicago Award recognizes community-based, grassroots leaders who are bringing new voices, creativity, and innovation into the decisions and structures that shape Chicago’s future.

-The award recognizes eight nonprofit leaders, providing each with $50,000 in unrestricted funding—no spending guidelines, no reporting requirements.
+The award recognizes eight leaders, providing each with $50,000 in unrestricted funding—no spending guidelines, no reporting requirements.
 Each leader’s affiliated nonprofit also receives a $25,000 general operating grant.
-Since its inception,

-the Leaders for a New Chicago Award has recognized 73 leaders, including artists, community developers, educators, journalists & storytellers, and organizers.
-Individually and collectively, they are strengthening Chicago and helping to write its next chapter.
+The Leaders for a New Chicago Award has recognized 73 leaders—artists, community developers, educators, journalists & storytellers, and organizers—whose work is shaping Chicago’s next chapter.

 On this Page